hengmhs/smolknight/README.md

 # Solver

 If you would like to create your own levels, you can input the starting positions of the pawns and the knight's starting position into `solver.py` to check if the level is solvable.
-To check if there is a solution output, input the command:
+If there is no solution output, the level is not solvable.

+Input the command:
     `python3 solver.py`

 # Requirements